-Excluded Activities Details The sub-fund will not invest in companies HSBC considers to be involved in the Banned Weapons development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons.
-The sub-fund will not invest in companies HSBC considers to be involved in The Controversial production of controversial weapons or their key components.
+Excluded Activities Details The sub-fund will not invest in companies HSBC considers to be involved in the Banned Weapons development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons The sub-fund will not invest in companies HSBC considers to be involved in The Controversial production of controversial weapons or their key components.
 Controversial Weapons weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes.
-Thermal Coal 1 The sub-fund will not participate in initial public offerings ("IPOs") or primary fixed (Expanders) income financing by companies HSBC considers to be engaged in the expansion of (Expanders) thermal coal production.
-Thermal Coal 2 The sub-fund will not invest in companies HSBC considers having more than 10% (Revenue threshold) revenue generated from thermal coal power generation or extraction and which, in (Neveriue tillesilolu) the opinion of HSBC, do not have a credible transition plan.
-Tobacco The sub-fund will not invest in companies HSBC considers to be directly involved in TODACCO the production of tobacco.
-The sub-fund will not invest in companies that HSBC considers to be non- UNGC compliant with United Nations Global Compact (UNGC) Principles.
-Where instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.
+Thermal Coal 1 The sub-fund will not participate in initial public offerings ("IPOs") or primary fixed (Expanders) income financing by companies HSBC considers to be engaged in the expansion of (Ехрапастз) thermal coal production.
+Thermal Coal 2 The sub-fund will not invest in companies HSBC considers having more than 10% (Revenue threshold) revenue generated from thermal coal power generation or extraction and which, in (Nevenue till esticia) the opinion of HSBC, do not have a credible transition plan.
+The sub-fund will not invest in companies HSBC considers to have more than 10% of Arctic Oil & Gas their revenues generated from oil & gas extraction in the Arctic region and which, in the opinion of HSBC, do not have a credible transition plan.
+The sub-fund will not invest in companies HSBC considers to have more than 10% of Oil Sands their revenues generated from oil sands extraction and which, in the opinion of On Surius HSBC, do not have a credible transition plan.
+The sub-fund will not invest in companies HSBC considers to have more than 35% of Shale Oil their revenues generated from the extraction of Shale Oil and which, in the opinion of HSBC, do not have a credible transition plan.
+Tobacco The sub-fund will not invest in companies HSBC considers to be directly involved in Tobacco the production of tobacco.
+The sub-fund will not invest in companies that HSBC considers to be non- compliant with United Nations Global Compact (UNGC) Principles.
+Where UNGC instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?